-DISASTER EMERGENCY PROCLAMATION WHEREAS, on, having occurred in Midwest City, Oklahoma, causing known fatalities and injuries, with considerable damage to public and private properties; and WHEREAS, immediate attention is required to protect public health, reduce further damage, insure public safety and render emergency relief; and WHEREAS, I NOW, THEREFORE, I, Mayor, acting under the power vested in me do hereby declare to be a disaster area, entitled to aid, relief and assistance and do hereby direct the implementation of the City Emergency Operations Plan.
+DISASTER EMERGENCY PROCLAMATION WHEREAS, on, having occ causing known fatalities and damage to public and priv and injuries, with considerable WHEREAS, immediate attention is required to protect public health, reduce further damage, insure public safety and render emergency relief; and WHEREAS, I e aforementioned conditions welfare of the city, and ithin the meaning of Section NOW, THEREFORE, I, Mayor, acting under the power vested in me do hereby declare to be a disaster area, entitled to aid, relief and assistance and do hereby direct the implementation of the City Emergency Operations Plan.
 IN WITNESS WHEREOF, I have hereunto set my hand and seal to this instrument on this day of in the year of our Lord, nineteen hundred, at Midwest City, Oklahoma.
 THIS PROCLAMATION SHALL EXPIRE AFTER SEVEN (7) DAYS, UNLESS OTHERWISE EXTENDED BY ME.
 Mayor City Clerk